Department of Development and Permits306 Cedar Road, City Hall 2nd Floor

 Upon zoning approval from the Code Compliance Inspector, an application will be generated.

-You may call the City Call Center at 757-382-2489 to request an inspection or request an Inspection Online.
+You may call the Customer Contact Center at 757-382-2489 to request an inspection or request an inspection online.
 Your request must be received before 11:59 p.m. the business day before the inspection is needed.
 Inspections scheduled on a holiday or Saturday and Sunday will be scheduled for the next business day.